ruyd/Concentrate/README.md

 From a safe way to fight interruptions and distractions into a surprisingly helpful app for concentration.

-I really hope it also helps your studies and peace of mind.

 ### Features

-- Removes Flashy Ad Banners and Animated Images
+- Removes Flashy Advertising
 - Removes Social Media Links and Comments
-- YouTube Video Ads - Auto Skips or Mutes before Ad playback
+- Blocks YouTube Video Ads - Auto Skips or Mutes before Ad playback
 - Low Brightness Dark-Mode NewTab with Hidden Clock Timer
 - Speed Adjustable AutoScroll with Keyboard Shortcuts for Reading
 - FullScreen by Click and DoubleClick
-- Auto Mute - CNN and anything new that comes up
+- Auto Mute for CNN and anything new that comes up

 A Modern Add-on for a Quiet and Focused Browsing Experience.